Vluuks/AndroidPractice/Week2/Lab/README.md

 Instead of having the `credits` property be public, we could set it to `private` instead, like we did in the first part of this tutorial.
 By doing this, it can only be accessed from within the class, thus we are required to call the `setCredits()` method if we want to modify it.

 This method could not just adjust the credits, but also verify that the number makes sense and act appropriately.
-In this case we check if it's above zero and only then set the new value, otherwise we keep it at zero.

-    class Student {

-        // Properties of the class
-        private String name;
-        private String program;
-        private int studentNumber;
-        private int credits;

-        // Constructor of the class
-        public Student(String aName, String aProgram, int aStudentNumber, int someCredits) {
-            name = aName;
-            program = aProgram;
-            studentNumber = aStudentNumber;
-            credits = someCredits;
-        }

-        public void setCredits(int someCredits) {
-            if(someCredits > 0) {
-                credits = someCredits;
-            }
-            else {
-                credits = 0;
-            }
-        }

-        public int getCredits() {
-            return credits;
-        }
-    }
+➡️ **Exercise 2.2:** *Adjust the set method for the credits property so that it performs a correction when the supplied value is negative.*

 The point is that through this method, the handling of the `credits` property is much more foolproof.
 It is managed through its respective getter and setter methods.
-By keeping the access inside the class, you have much more control over which values should be adjustable from outside the class and which ones shouldn't.
+By keeping the access inside the class, you have much more control over the values of variables.

-Of course, to be able to get and set all of the other properties of the `Student` class now that their access is also set to `private`, extra getter and setter methods would have to be added.

-➡️ **Exercise 2.1:** *Create the getters and setters for the other properties in the `Student` class.*

-➡️ **Exercise 2.2:** *You can imagine that for EC it might not be the most useful to set the value every time.
+➡️ **Exercise 2.3:** *You can imagine that for EC it might not be the most useful to set the value every time.
 A method that increments them makes way more sense.
 Add a method to your Student class that increments a student's current EC by a given amount.
 Does this interfere with the getters and setters, why (not)?*

 {% next "Next: Static vs. non-static" %}
 &nbsp;